-The brick-building kits and framework have a particular significance for supporting learning needs.
+The block-building kits and framework have a particular significance for supporting learning needs.
 The concept has been proven to scaffold learning in small group situations.
 Let's arrange a time to talk through your schools situation and how this method improves thinking, writing and comprehension.

 The brain haemorrhage I suffered in 2014 gave me the ultimate insight into the true nature of how learning happens.
 I quickly came to realise some truths: